graze/tropopause/README.md

 * `PublicSubnet` - Creates a Subnet, EIP and a NatGateway.
 Connects everything together and routes all traffic via an existing InternetGateway
 * `PrivateSubnet` - Creates a Subnet, attempts to find a Public Subnet in the same Availability Zone and then routes all traffic via an existing NatGateway
 * `SecureSubnet` - Creates a Subnet, does not route traffic to the Internet
+* `RoutedVPCPeeringConnection` - Creates a peering request with another VPC and all local routing
+* `SecurityGroupFromYaml` - Creates a Security Group from a YAML configuration file

+### tropopause.elasticloadbalancingv2

+* `SecureLoadBalancerWithListener` - Creates an Application Load Balancer and attaches a Listener with a dummy Target Group.
+TLS is assumed

+### tropopause.iam

+* `RoleFromYaml` - Creates an IAM Role from a YAML file
+* `PolicyFromYaml` - Creates an IAM Policy from a YAML file
+* `PolicyTypeYaml` - Creates an IAM PolicyType from a YAML file

 ## Licensing